shoeliechin/illuminate-media-organizer/README.md

 *   `--month <month>` or `-m <month>`: Specify a single month or a range of months (e.g., `1`, `3-6`).
 *   `--keyword <keyword1> [<keyword2> ...]` or `-k <keyword1> [<keyword2> ...]`: Specify one or more keywords to search for in the directory path.
 The search is case-insensitive.
 *   `--keyword-match <any|all>`: Use with multiple keywords. `any` (default) will find files that match any of the keywords. `all` will find files that match all of the keywords in the path.
+*   `--open-dirs`: If specified, the script will open the directories containing the matched files in the default file explorer.

 ### Examples